vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Priolkar, Anant Kakba

 1958 The Printing Press in India.
 Its beginnings and early development being a quartercentenary commemoration study (of the Advent of Printing in India in 1556).
-With a Foreword by Ch.ḍDeshmukh, and an historical essay on the Konkani Language by J.H. da Cunha Rivera, translated from the Portugese by Th.
+With a Foreword by Ch.d.
+Deshmukh, and an historical essay on the Konkani Language by J.H. da Cunha Rivera, translated from the Portugese by Th.
 Lobo.
 Bombay.

 Proust, Marcel